Long Island School for the Gifted: Student acceptance and life

 In order to be accepted into LISG, students must take an IQ test and have a score of over 130.
 LISG admits students of any race, sex, and ethnicity.
 Students at LISG will learn at least one to three grades above grade level in their respected subjects.
-They offer regents for students and the SAT is taken by 7th graders for enrollment in the Center for Talented Youth Talent Search.
+They offer regents for students and the PSAT is taken by 7th graders for enrollment in the Center for Talented Youth Talent Search.
 Student class sizes are around 12-16 people forming an easier class chemistry with the teachers and students.
 There are currently 46 staff members, teachers, and administrators.

 School setup

 LISG is divided into three levels: